gabrieljy/fp-fakeNews/README.md

 Please only launch that file.

 If you wish to run the codebase, please:
-1. in cmd, run pip install product/requirements.txt
+1. in cmd, run pip install -r product/requirements.txt
 2. run all cells.

 Other notable folders: